mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - PDF
 - JPGs

-When referring to a specific file, write it as it appears:
+When referring to a specific file, the filename should be lowercase:

 - slowclap.gif
 - MCBenefits.pdf